neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning-week-6/README.md

 For example:

 - create a link to the [discussions board](https://github.com/orgs/neuefische/discussions/categories/web-self-directed-learning) for questions that can be added by the students.
+- create a link to [the guides on how to ask good questions in our discussions board](https://github.com/neuefische/questions/wiki)
 - add a link to helpful video that you recommend
 - add a link to an article that concludes a difficult topic of the week